stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 It is important to note that a remaining carry bit does **not** indicate an invalid result in the way that it does when adding unsigned values.
 You should in fact ignore any remaining carry bit.

 We have to use 16-bit signed values in the above calculation to get the correct result.
-As you might expect, we have to add signed multi-byte values one byte at a time, starting with the LSBs and finishing with the MSBs, and including any carry bits in the calculations.
+As you might expect, we have to add signed multi-byte values one byte pair at a time, starting with the LSBs and finishing with the MSBs, and including any carry bits in the calculations.
 When performing the final addition of the MSBs, we need to check for overflow to ensure that the result is valid.
 We also ignore any carry bit that remains from this final addition.

 To illustrate adding 16-bit signed values, let us add `$80FF` and `$FFFE` (-32,513 + -2 in decimal).
 We first add the LSBs, `$FF` and `$FE`.
 The result is `$FD` plus a carry bit.
 Next we add the MSBs, `$80` and `$FF`, making sure to also add `$01` for the carry bit.
 The result is `$80` with a carry bit.
 We can ignore the carry bit, so the combined result is `$80FD`, or -32,515 in decimal.
 Now we need to check if overflow occurred.
 We added two negative values so the result should be negative too.
 The result `$80FD` does indeed represent a negative value (bit #7 of the MSB is set), therefore overflow has not occurred and the result is valid.

 ### The implementation of addition in the 6502

 Mathematical operations are performed using the 6502's [arithmetic logic unit](https://en.wikipedia.org/wiki/Arithmetic_logic_unit) (ALU).
-The 6502 also includes a Carry bit that is used by the ALU in two ways:
+The 6502 also includes a Carry flag that is used by the ALU in two ways:

-1. It is used during addition to indicate that the ALU should add one to the current addition calculation.
+1. It is used during addition to indicate if the ALU should add one to the current addition calculation.
+One will be added when the flag is set.
 2. It is updated by the ALU after an addition to indicate whether or not the result includes a carry bit.
-If the Carry bit is set then the result includes a carry bit.
-If the Carry bit is not set then it does not.
+If the Carry flag is set then the result includes a carry bit.
+If the Carry flag is not set then it does not.

 The addition operation is used to add two byte values.
-The calculation that the ALU performs is therefore the following:
+The calculation that the ALU performs is therefore the following, where Carry has the value one if the Carry flag is set or zero if it is not:

 ```markup
 Byte1 + Byte2 + Carry
 ```

-When starting an addition operation, we first ensure that the Carry bit is not set.
-When adding multi-byte values, we first ensure that the Carry bit is not set but we also do not update the state of the Carry bit as we proceed to add the byte pairs.
+When starting an addition operation, we first ensure that the Carry flag is not set.
+When adding multi-byte values, we first ensure that the Carry flag is not set but we also do not update the state of the Carry flag as we proceed to add the byte pairs.
 This ensures that any carry bit generated as a result of adding one pair of bytes will get carried over into the addition of the next pair of bytes.

 ### Subtracting binary values